Find a Provider

 1 Criteria Search

-At Iowa Specialty Hospitals & Clinics and Orthopedic Specialists, our team of surgeons is committed to ensure the best course of treatment for you.
-Our surgeons have specialized training and vast experience in the disease processes and injuries of the hip, knee, and shoulder.
+At Iowa Specialty Hospitals & Clinics and Orthopedic Specialists, our team of surgeons is committed to ensuring the best course of treatment for your joint health.
+As orthopedic surgery experts, our surgeons have specialized training and vast experience in the disease processes and injuries of the hip, knee, and shoulder.
 Whether you need an outpatient arthroscopy or a total joint replacement, here at ISH-Orthopedic Specialists our surgeons provide minimally invasive techniques that will help restore your function and mobility.